by Allen B. Downey

 Read the second edition online.

-Supporting code for this book is in this GitHub repository.
+The text and supporting code for this book is in this GitHub repository.

-The first edition of this book is still available here.
+The first edition is still available here.

 Complexity Science is an interdisciplinary